Skip to main content

 Across thousands of Baltimore City dockets, the same errors recur:

 Self-representation works for landlords with 1-5 units who can spend a morning in court.
 Above that volume, the time math shifts.
-A licensed Maryland agent handles the filing, appears at the hearing, files the warrant, and coordinates with the sheriff — you sign documents and approve each stage.
+An experienced Maryland agent handles the filing, appears at the hearing, files the warrant, and coordinates with the sheriff — you sign documents and approve each stage.

 Agent-handled filings also see dismissal rates in the low single digits, compared to ~35% for DIY.
 That's the single biggest cost saver on contested cases.